 - Marinated olives

-- Toasted pita wedges, crusty bread, or crackers
+- Toasted pita wedges, crusty bread or homemade crostini, or crackers

 - It would also be great as a sandwich spread on pita with falafel, romaine, tomato and cucumber or similar crisp veggies

 Looking to make a full party spread?
 Serve this dip with any of the above, plus: